✓ Updated June 2026

 Sunrise Stroll Through the Forum

 attractionBeat the crowds and the heat by entering the Pompeii archaeological site at opening.
 Wander through the ancient Forum as the first rays of sun illuminate the ruins, imagining the bustling marketplace and civic center it once was.
-Look for the intricate details of the Temple of Jupiter and the Basilica, and consider hiring a guide for deeper historical context.
+Look for the intricate details on the Temple of Jupiter and the Basilica, often missed in the midday rush.

 Hiking Mount Vesuvius's Crater Rim